34th-Arma-Company/34th-PRC-Aux-Mod/doc/Getting_Started.md

 ###### HEMTT_BI_TOOLS Environment Variable

 If you have the tools installed in a different location, you can set the `HEMTT_BI_TOOLS` environment variable to the path of the tools.
 HEMTT will always use this path if it is set.

+## Include Folder
+As of the inclusion of scripts within our mod and the use of Hemtt, utilizing an include folder is a requirement for building the mod [the HEMMTT book](https://hemtt.dev/configuration/p-drive.html).
+Start by creating a folder within the repo called 'include'.

+### Git Ignore
+If not already done, add include to the .gitignore file.

+### ARMA 3 Tools
+Open ARMA 3 Tools, go to Project Drive Management, and run Extract Game Data

+### Copy the A3 Folder
+After the extract is finished, go to the extract location and copy the A3 folder into include